ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/onnx-integration.md

 ### Cons
 - **Dependency on ONNX features**: Jaqpot’s capabilities are limited to the functions ONNX currently supports.
 If ONNX doesn’t support a specific function from a library, Jaqpot may not be able to support it either.
 - **Ongoing support for Torch Models**: Jaqpot’s compatibility with PyTorch Geometric models is a work in progress, and some advanced Torch features may not yet be supported.
+Currently, Graph Neural Networks architectures for molecular modelling are supported.

 ## Future directions